annahasselstrom/project-labyrinth/README.md

 # Project Labyrinth
 This is a pair-programming project together with Nathalie Nordström.
 We have built a game which allows a user to navigate a maze, in the form of a text-based adventure, provided by a backend.

 We have used a specified API to build a frontend which gives the user control over what to do next.
 Our focus was to use thunks and redux to build the communication with the backend.
+Redux was used to store and manage state of game.

 ## View it live 👀